Chigozie0706/build-a-decentralized-event-invitation-system-on-the-celo-blockchain-using-solidity-and-javascript/README.md

   })
 ```

-In the code above is a query selector that checks for the id `postEventBtn` and add an event listener to check if an on-click event has happened.
+In the code above is a query selector that checks for the id `postEventBtn` and adds an event listener to check if an `onClick` event has happened.

 In the next line, we get the `eventDate` value from the form and convert it to a timestamp in seconds, then we create an array that will hold all values in the form.

 Next, we notify the user that their request is processing and then we use the try block to call our smart contract method `createEvent`, and we pass the params as a parameter to it, then we use the `send` method with the user address as a parameter because we want to write to the smart contract.

 The catch block is used to catch any error that might occur during the transaction.
-After all is successful we notify the user, turn off the notification and call the `getEventLists` method.
+After all, is successful we notify the user, turn off the notification and call the `getEventLists` method.

 Next, we are going to create a query selector that will target the `eventplace` id and listen for on-click events.